Holly-Horwood/keto_kitchen/README.md

 **Running the Code**

-- Click on the following link to access the live site at Github pages https://holly-horwood.github.io/second-milestone-project/
+- Click on the following link to access the live site at Github pages https://github.com/Holly-Horwood/keto_kitchen or for Heroku https://keto-kitchen-hollyci.herokuapp.com/

 **Test Planning:**
   All tests were carried out manually by humans.
 For the browser testing the users will interact with the map and click on all links and buttons and observe the results as well as viewing the site on different viewports.